Immerse yourself in Europe’s rich cultural heritage and make your own contribution to its digital footprints.

 Special Transcribathon Events are also regularly held in cities across Europe.
 Like competitions, they are time-limited and winners receive prizes.
 Participants attending the events transcribe in teams and present their results to a jury.
 Keep your eyes peeled for announcements of new events in your city!

 Enriching Europeana through citizen science and artificial intelligence - Unlocking the 19th Century

-Building upon the results of the EnrichEuropeana project (2018-2020), EnrichEuropeana+ (2021-2022) will combine citizen science and artificial intelligence to unlock handwritten documents from the 19th Century and make them available to researchers, students, amateur historians and the public.
+Building upon the results of the EnrichEuropeana project (2018-2020), EnrichEuropeana+ (2021-2022) combines citizen science and artificial intelligence to unlock handwritten documents from the 19th Century and make them available to researchers, students, amateur historians and the public.
 There is a wealth of information about 19th century history laying mostly dormant in archives.
 Most of the original sources are available only in handwritten form and because of that cannot be accessed on a large scale.
-In order to solve this problem the project will digitise important handwritten documents, and use a combination of Artificial Intelligence, such as Handwritten Text Recognition technology created by H2020 Project READ (2016-2019), and contributions from members of the public acting as ‘Citizen Scientists’, to transcribe these handwritten documents.
-The project will involve applying natural language processing and big data analysis technology to analyse transcriptions and their translations, providing support for semantic metadata enrichment, clustering and classification.
-What previously would have taken days and days to decipher will be readable in a matter of minutes, saving researchers valuable time and unlocking our history.
+In order to solve this problem the project digitises important handwritten documents, and uses a combination of Artificial Intelligence, such as Handwritten Text Recognition technology created by H2020 Project READ (2016-2019), and contributions from members of the public acting as ‘Citizen Scientists’, to transcribe these handwritten documents.
+The project also involves applying natural language processing and big data analysis technology to analyse transcriptions and their translations, providing support for semantic metadata enrichment, clustering and classification.
+What previously would have taken days and days to decipher is now readable in a matter of minutes, saving researchers valuable time and unlocking our history.